Kryovrysi, Ioannina

 Kryovrysi (Κρυόβρυση, meaning cold spring) is a village in the municipal unit of Perama, Ioannina regional unit, Greece.
 It is in the southeastern part of the Mitsikeli mountains, at the southeastern edge of the Zagori region.
-In 2011 its population was 63 people.
 Kryovrysi is 2.5 km north of Spothoi, 9 km east of Perama and 8 km northeast of Ioannina.

 Population

 History

 In the area, a section of the ancient Via Egnatia that ran from Mazia to Baldouma has been preserved.
 The chapel of Agioi Anargyroi and the bridge near the locality Kamper-Aga date back to Ottoman rule.